coq/coq/doc/sphinx/language/gallina-extensions.rst

 One can always specify the parameter if it is not uniform using the usual implicit arguments disambiguation syntax.

+The syntax is also supported in internal binders.
+For instance, in the following kinds of expressions, the type of each declaration present in :token:`binders` can be bracketed to mark the declaration as
+implicit:
+:n:`fun (@ident:forall @binders, @type) => @term`,
+:n:`forall (@ident:forall @binders, @type), @type`,
+:n:`let @ident @binders := @term in @term`,
+:n:`fix @ident @binders := @term in @term` and :n:`cofix @ident @binders := @term in @term`.
+Here is an example:

+.. coqtop:: all

+   Axiom Ax :
+     forall (f:forall {A} (a:A), A * A),
+     let g {A} (x y:A) := (x,y) in
+     f 0 = g 0 0.

+.. warn:: Ignoring implicit binder declaration in unexpected position

+   This is triggered when setting an argument implicit in an expression which does not correspond to the type of an assumption or to the body of a definition.
+Here is an example:

+   .. coqtop:: all warn

+      Definition f := forall {y}, y = 0.

+.. warn:: Making shadowed name of implicit argument accessible by position

+   This is triggered when two variables of same name are set implicit in the same block of binders, in which case the first occurrence is considered to be unnamed.
+Here is an example:

+   .. coqtop:: all warn

+      Check let g {x:nat} (H:x=x) {x} (H:x=x) := x in 0.

 Declaring Implicit Arguments
 ++++++++++++++++++++++++++++